UPPS 04.04.35 - Professional Development and Educational Opportunities

 Supervisors are reminded that planning for annual training and development opportunities should be incorporated into an employee’s annual performance plan.

 * The Staff Educational Development Leave Program allows a maximum of seven staff members selected as undergraduate participants to earn from nine up to a maximum of 12 credit hours per fall or spring semester, and from six up to a maximum of nine credit hours for graduate participants.
 In addition, the staff members’ work hours will be adjusted accordingly, but to no less than 20 hours per week.

 Participants will be compensated at their full-time pay rate during their enrollment in the program.
 Participants will arrange their work schedules with their respective supervisor.

-No more than seven participants per semester will be chosen within the university, one from each Cabinet member’s division.
-If a Cabinet member makes no selection for a particular semester, that appointment may be filled by a Cabinet member with more than one applicant.
+One participant per division will be chosen within the university to participate each semester.
+If a divisional vice president makes no selection for a particular semester, that appointment may be filled by a divisional vice president with more than one qualified applicant.

 Participants may be selected for one semester or two consecutive semesters, with a maximum of four semesters during their employment with Texas State.

 For Courses Taken at Texas State – The university will waive the tuition and fees for up to 12 credit hours for undergraduate participants and up to nine credit hours for graduate participants for employees as long as they remain in good academic standing by meeting the Texas State GPA qualifications of satisfactory academic progress for continued awards, per Texas Education Code 54.2001.
 All adjustments to employee student accounts will be applied after grades have posted for the previous term.
 Participants who enroll in additional courses beyond the 12 credit hours for undergraduate and nine credit hours for graduate will be responsible to pay the statutory tuition, graduate increment, McCoy Program fees, and any other fees not specified in Section 03.01 for the additional hours.